auutstudio/Writing-Good-Alt-Text/README.md

 | ![Headshot of Cicely Tyson](examples/Cicely_Tyson_47327457231_300px.jpg) | Not enough context: <br>`headshot of Ms. Tyson` <br><br>**Better:**<br>`Headshot of Cicely Tyson` <br><br>…But over-described: <br>`Headshot of Cicely Tyson from the shoulders up smiling in an embroidered top with a low-cut neckline.` |
 | ![Headshot of an unidentified woman smiling casually as she holds up a 10-inch knife](examples/pexels-14117.jpg) | Not enough context: <br>`Humerous headshot of Jane` <br><br>**Better:**<br>`Headshot of Jane Doe smiling casually as she holds up a 10-inch knife` <br><br>…But over-described: <br>`Headshot of Jane Doe with cute cropped bangs, bright red lipstick, and a simple blouse while she mischeviously holds up a butcher knife, her head cocked to one side.` |

-- *Photo of Ms. Tyson by John Mathew Smith & celebrity-photos.com from Laurel, MD, [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0), via Wikimedia Commons*
+- *Note: the photo of Ms. Tyson is by John Mathew Smith & celebrity-photos.com from Laurel, MD, [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0), via Wikimedia Commons.*

 ### 6. The context matters!